-For individuals (female, male, and age-graded athlete), 10 points for first place in any given Grand Prix race, 9 points for second place, 8 points for third place, 7 points for fourth place, 6 points for fifth place, 5 points for sixth place, 4 points for seventh place, 3 points for eighth place, 2 points for ninth place, and 1 point for all other places, tenth and lower.
+For individuals (female and male divisions), 10 points for first place in any given Grand Prix race, 9 points for second place, 8 points for third place, 7 points for fourth place, 6 points for fifth place, 5 points for sixth place, 4 points for seventh place, 3 points for eighth place, 2 points for ninth place, and 1 point for all other places, tenth and lower.

+For individuals (age graded division), the age grade percentage is the point score.
+For races held at significant altitude, the altitude-corrected age grade percentage will be used for the grand prix point score (reference note: as of April 2015, the approved altitude correction algorithm is only to be used for races held at altitudes greater than 2,000 feet – see age grade calculator tools on the USATF Pacific race walking website for details).

 For teams, however, 10 points are awarded for first place in any given Grand Prix race, 8 points for second place, 7 points for third place, 6 points for fourth place, 5 points for fifth place, 4 points for sixth place, 3 points for seventh place, 2 points for eighth place, and 1 point for all other places, ninth and lower.
 All finishers will receive at least 1 point.